aoancea/git-history/README.md

 ![Keep file from master branch](https://raw.githubusercontent.com/aoancea/git-history/master/assets/split-a-file-keep-file-from-master-branch.PNG)

-*Keep file from new branch* - this will ensure history for the file on the new branch and thus accomplish the split
+*Keep file from 'split-helper-v5' branch* - this will ensure history for the file on the new branch and thus accomplish the split

 ![Keep file from new branch](https://raw.githubusercontent.com/aoancea/git-history/master/assets/split-a-file-keep-file-from-new-branch.PNG)